 The most commonly used CMS platform in the sample is WordPress.
-The top 6 CMSs by the number of users alone are all monolithic solutions: WordPress, Adobe Experience Manager, HubSpot CMS, Webflow, Magento, and Drupal.
+With one exception, the top 6 CMSs by the number of users alone in the sample were all monolithic solutions: WordPress, Adobe Experience Manager, Webflow, Magento, Strapi, and Joomla.

-While monolithic systems made up the majority of the sample at 52%, headless systems still claimed 27%.
-Other choices (such as page builders, web apps, and custom CMSs) came in just behind headless with 21% of respondents.
+While monolithic systems made up the majority of the sample at 44%, headless systems were close behind at 41%.
+Other choices (such as page builders, web apps, and custom CMSs) were used by 15% of respondents.

 The fact that many users have opted for monolithic alternatives may indicate a growing dissatisfaction with traditional systems.
-Australian respondents seem to be recognizing the limits that monolithic systems can impose on their organizations.
-It's important to note that the majority of those choosing not to use monolithic systems are choosing to use headless instead of other solutions.
+Dutch users in particular seem to be recognizing the limits that monolithic systems can impose on their organizations, especially when compared to the global State of CMS 2023 which showed the comparatively lower 36% of international respondents using headless systems.